 In Australia Monash University has been endorsed by the Australian Tax Office as a Deductible Gift Recipient and accepts gifts in accordance with the objects and purposes of the University.

-Funds within the University’s Australian Gift Fund are managed by the Offices of the Vice Chancellor, the Vice-President (Advancement) and Vice-President (Finance) to ensure compliance with Australian Tax Office gift fund requirements.
+Funds within the University’s Australian Gift Fund are managed by the External Relations, Development and Alumni Division and Vice-President (Finance) to ensure compliance with Australian Tax Office gift fund requirements.

 Monash University may accept or refuse any philanthropic gift.
 Gifts may be designated for a specific purpose or undesignated.